Classic Shortbread Cookies

 More Shortbread!

 I’ve baked and highlighted many shortbread cookies over years and learned a lot.
-The Rosewater Shortbread Cookies and Toasted Almond Sables are my favorites in the beyond-classic category, but they all are special in one way or another.
+The Rose Shortbread Cookies and Toasted Almond Sables are my favorites in the beyond-classic category, but they all are special in one way or another.

 Middle Eastern Millionaire's Shortbread: This is the Middle Eastern Millionaire's Shortbread from Yotam Ottolenghi and Helen Goh's Sweet.
 It's incredible for a number of reasons.
 Imagine a crisp, shortbread base spread thick with a creamy tahini-halva blend, finished with glossy tahini caramel.
 It's brilliant, and a thin slice makes for the perfect treat.